Whether you are an aspiring solicitor or barrister, you want to boost your chances of entering the legal profession once you have graduated.

 We hope this post has given you some new legal work experience ideas.

 Here at Graduate Coach, we have helped aspiring lawyers to enter the legal profession.
+We can help you with creating your law CV, sending successful applications for vacation schemes and training centres and preparing for assessment centres.
 Visit our one-to-one career coaching service.